-[x] the Ov plicant is: (check one) wner [] Contract Purchaser [ct property. [] Lessee or [] Other: of applicant, name, address and percent of owners, unless the entity is a corporation or percent. hment A) --

-or other p y owner or applicant is being represer person for which there is some form o is is employed have a business license f compensation, does this agent or the business in w - • Provide proof of current City busine The agent shall obtain a business lic Code. g application, if red quired by the City
+[x] the Ov wner [] Contract Purchaser [] Lessee or [] Other: of other property. : State the name, address and percent of ownership of any person or entity owning an interest in the applicant, , unless the entity is a corporation or partnership in which case identify each owner of more than three e percent.
+See Attach hment A or other p by owner or applicant is being represented by an authorized agent, such as an attorney, realton oerson for which there is some form of compensation, does this agent or the business in which is employed have a business license to operate in the City of Alexandria, Virginia?
+Provide proof of current City business license.
+The agent shall obtain a business license prior to filing application, if required by the City Code.